Universal principles of cell population growth follow from local contact inhibition: Introduction

-Gompertzian models find wide application, e.g.~in finance \citep{islam:IJF:2002}, population regrowth through niche occupation \citep{kimmel:procB:2021}, microbial dynamics \citep{zwietering:AEM:1990}, and tumors \citep{steel:CellPKC:1977,spratt:Cancer:1993}.
-Its use in cancer modeling, even without biological mechanistic foundation, is indicative of its predictive and descriptive potential \citep{benzekry2014classical}.
-To reconcile the disconnect between descriptive power and mechanistic insight, several studies have proposed a deeper understanding.
-Recent work by West \& Newton derives several related growth laws mechanistically by assuming gradual occupation of cellular microstates \citep{West:PNAS:2019,west2016evolutionary}.
-This approach indicates that population feedback between the populations's microscopic and mesoscopic configurations can lead to macroscopic growth laws.
+Gompertzian models find wide application, e.g.~in finance \cite{islam:IJF:2002}, immune cell population regrowth through niche occupation \cite{kimmel:procB:2021}, microbial dynamics \cite{zwietering:AEM:1990}, and tumors \cite{steel:CellPKC:1977,spratt:Cancer:1993}.
+Even without a biological mechanistic foundation, the use of Gompertzian growth models in cancer modeling indicates its predictive and descriptive potential \cite{benzekry2014classical}.
+Several studies have proposed a deeper understanding to reconcile the disconnect between descriptive power and mechanistic insight.
+Recent work by West \& Newton derives several related growth laws mechanistically by assuming gradual occupation of cellular microstates \cite{West:PNAS:2019,west2016evolutionary}.
+This approach indicates that population feedback between the populations' microscopic configurations can lead to macroscopic growth laws.

-In cancer cells, increased motility allows for continued movement after contact with neighbors \citep{ribatti2017revisited}.
-In normal tissues, high cell density leads to inhibition of cellular proliferation upon reaching maximal capacity \citep{eagle1967growth,pavel2018contact}.
-Loss of contact inhibition is common in solid tumors and increases invasion \citep{mayor2010keeping,mcclatchey2012contact}.
-Cell density is also impacted by cell migration.
-There is often assumed to be a dichotomy between migration (go) and proliferation (grow) \citep{hatzikirou2012go,gallaher:RSIF:2013,kimmel:CR:2020}).
-The go-or-grow hypothesis remains controversial \citep{vittadello2020examining}, yet might also arise from DNA replication and genomic instability \citep{aguilera:nrg:2008,kimmel:CR:2020}.
+In normal tissues, high cell density inhibits cellular proliferation upon reaching maximal capacity \cite{eagle1967growth,pavel2018contact}.
+In cancer cell populations, increased motility allows for continued movement after contact with neighbors \cite{ribatti2017revisited}.
+Loss of contact inhibition is common in solid tumors and increases invasion \cite{mayor2010keeping,mcclatchey2012contact}.
+Cell density is also influenced by cell migration and the size of the local neighborhood interaction \cite{Marzban24}.
+There is often assumed to be a dichotomy between migration (go) and proliferation (grow) \cite{hatzikirou2012go,gallaher:RSIF:2013,kimmel:CR:2020}.
+While the go-or-grow hypothesis remains controversial to some \cite{vittadello2020examining}, its logic lies in the observation that the cytoskeletal apparatus cannot perform both tasks at the same time \cite{syga:PLoSCB:2024} but might also be connected to DNA replication and genomic instability \cite{aguilera:nrg:2008,kimmel:CR:2020}.